RobinBoers/molly-brown/README.md

 * `DirectorySort`: A string specifying how to sort files in automatically generated directory listings.
 Must be one of "Name", "Size" or "Time" (default value "Name").
+* `DirectorySubdirsFirst` (boolean): if true, list subdirectories of the directory being listed before files.
+Subdirs and files will be sorted within their respective categories according to `DirectorySort` (default value false).
 * `DirectoryReverse` (boolean): if true, automatically generated directory listings will list files in descending order of whatever `DirectorySort` is set to (default value false).